Check out this Sage & Braker bore snake review where I discuss my recent experiences and impressions of the Sage & Braker bore snake.

 When I first received my Sage & Braker bore snake, I was very impressed by the quality of the craftsmanship that went into it.
 On their web site, they claim that every bore snake is hand crafted and inspected before shipping, which jives with my first impression of it.

 Besides my initial impression of outstanding craftsmanship, my Sage & Braker bore snake was very easy to use and did a great job of cleaning my shotgun barrel.
-In order to use it, put some cleaning solvent on the brush and/or the rope, then pull the bore snake through the barrel, from bore to muzzle.
+In fact, it was noticeably more effective than any other gun cleaning supplies that I’ve used.
+In order to use it, put some cleaning solvent (like Sage & Braker CLP) on the brush and/or the rope, then pull the bore snake through the barrel from bore to muzzle.
 Do that a couple of times and your barrel should be squeaky clean.

 I used it on a shotgun that I thought was relatively clean.
 However, I was appalled by the amount of dirt and grime that came out of my barrel after just a few passes through with the Sage & Braker bore snake.
 With just a few minutes of cleaning, I was able to truly clean my shotgun and now is probably the cleanest it has been since it was brand new.